You Credit Score: How's Your FICO?

-The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building a credit score.
+The three agencies use slightly different formulas to build a credit score.
 The original FICO model was developed by Fair Isaac and Company.

-While Experian still calls its score FICO.
+Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine your credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a score:

-- Payment History - Have you paid more than 30 days late?
+- Payment History - Have you paid more than 30 days late, and how often?

-- Your Credit Card Balances - How many accounts?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-Each of these factors is assigned a value and a weight.
+These factors are weighted a little bit differently depending on which formula the agency uses.
 The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most people who want to get a mortgage loan in the current environment have a score above 620.
+Higher is better.
+Most borrowers who want to get a mortgage loan in the current environment have a score above 620.

-Before you can improve your credit score, you have to get your score and ensure that the reports from each reporting agency are correct.
+Before you can improve your FICO score, you have to get your score and make certain that the credit reports from each agency are correct.
 Fair Isaac, the corporation that offered the first FICO score, offers scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies, along with your credit report.
-They also provide information and tools that can help you improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+Also available are helpful information and tools that help you understand how to improve your credit score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.